PRACTICAL INFORMATION

 INSURANCE

 The Congress organisers cannot accept liability for personal injuries sustained, for loss of or damage to property belonging to Congress participants (or their accompanying persons), either during or as a result of the Congress.
-Please check the validity of your own travel insurance.
+Please check the validity of your own insurance arrangements.

 LIABILITY